gbonfant/gbonfant.github.io/source/_posts/2014-08-10-exposing-local-applications-to-the-internet.markdown

 {% img /images/ngrok-ui.jpg 'ngrok UI' %}

-So not only can you share your local application with your remote pair, you get to see a clear overview of all the incoming requests, along with pretty-printed versions of any JSON/XML transactions, and you get to easily replicate bugs by replaying a request!
-This is specially powerful if somebody else is testing your application.
+So not only you can share your local application with your remote pair, you get to see a clear overview of all the incoming requests, along with pretty-printed versions of any JSON/XML transactions, and you get to easily replicate bugs by replaying a request!
+This is specially powerful for testing remote APIs or inspecting a tester's scenarios.

 Ngrok is super simple to setup, simply run ``$ brew install ngrok`` if you are on OS X or download the single binary at its homepage.